-- (1) The amounts reported in this column for a fiscal year represent the grant date fair value of the restricted stock units ("RSUs") granted to our non-employee directors during the fiscal year 2021, as computed in accordance with ASC Topic 718.
-The assumptions used in calculating the grant date fair value of the RSUs reported in this column are set forth in the notes to our financial statements included in our Annual Report.
-These amounts do not correspond to the actual value that may be recognized by each non-employee director.
-The amount reported for Mr. Hancock does not include the fiscal year 2021 RSU award he received while serving as our interim President and Chief Executive Officer, which award is reflected in the "Summary Compensation Table" below under the column heading, "Stock Awards."
-As of April 30, 2021, our non-employee directors had the following outstanding RSUs: Mr. Bamforth-2,379; Dr. Carleone-2,379; Mr. Hancock-45,397; Dr. Mackey-2,379; Mr. Sargen-2,379; Ms. Thoma-4,611; and Mr. Walsh-0. - (2) The amounts reported in this column represent the grant date fair value of the stock options granted to our non-employee directors during fiscal year 2021, as computed in accordance with ASC Topic 718.
-The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in the notes to our financial statements included in our Annual Report.
-These amounts do not correspond to the actual value that may be recognized by each non-employee director.
-The amount reported for Mr. Hancock does not include the fiscal year 2021 stock option grant he received while serving as our interim President and Chief Executive Officer, which award is reflected in the "Summary Compensation Table" below under the column heading, "Stock Awards."
-As of April 30, 2021, our non-employee directors had the following outstanding options: Mr. Bamforth-124,305; Dr. Carleone-124,305; Mr. Hancock-253,900; Dr. Mackey-61,805; Mr. Sargen-124,305; Ms. Thoma-19,403; and Mr. Walsh-0. - (3) Mr. Hancock resigned as the Company interim President and CEO effective July 31, 2020, following which he recommenced receiving non-employee director compensation. - (4) Ms. Thoma was appointed to the Company's Board effective December 3, 2020. - (5) Mr. Walsh resigned as a member of the Company's Board effective March 2, 2021.
-The amount shown for Mr. Walsh in the column "All Other Compensation" represents the aggregate incremental fair value of stock option awards modified in fiscal year 2021 to provide for the acceleration of vesting of Mr. Walsh's unvested stock option and RSU awards upon his resignation as a member of the Company's Board, as computed in accordance with ASC Topic 718.
-This amount does not correspond to the actual value that may be recognized by Mr. Walsh.
+- (1) The amounts reported in this column represent the grant date fair value of the Restricted Stock Units ("RSUs") granted to our non-employee directors during the fiscal year 2022, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+The assumptions used in calculating the grant date fair value of the RSUs reported in this column are set forth in Note 6 "Equity Compensation Plans" in our Annual Report on Form 10-K for the fiscal year ended April 30, 2022, filed with the SEC on June 29, 2022.
+The amounts reported in this column reflect the accounting cost for these RSUs, and do not correspond to the actual economic value that may be received by the non-employee directors from the RSUs.
+As of April 30, 2022, our non-employee directors had the following outstanding RSUs: Dr. Alegria - 6,699; Mr. Bamforth - 0; Dr. Carleone - 4,632; Mr. Hancock - 35,650; Dr. Mackey- 4,632; Mr. Sargen-4,632; and Ms. Thoma - 7,706. - The amounts reported in this column represent the grant date fair value of the stock options granted to our non-employee directors during fiscal year 2022, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 6 Compensation Plans" in our Annual Report on Form 10-K for the fiscal year ended April 30, 2022, filed with the SEC on June 29, 2022.
+The amounts reported in this column reflect the accounting cost for these stock options, and do not correspond to the actual economic value that may be received by the non-employee directors from the options.
+As of April 30, 2022, our non-employee directors had the following outstanding options: Dr. Alegria - 8,376; Mr. Bamforth - 0; Dr. Carleone - 124,305; Mr. Hancock - 228,887; Dr. Mackey-61,805; -124,305; and Ms. Thoma - 19,403. - Dr. Alegria was appointed to the Company's Board effective June 28, 2021.

+Mr. Bamforth resigned from the Company's Board effective July 8, 2021.
+The amount shown for Mr. Bamforth in the column "All Other Compensation" represents the aggregate incremental fair value of stock and option awards modified in fiscal year 2022 to provide for the acceleration of vesting of Mr. Bamforth's unvested option and RSU awards upon his resignation as a member of the Company's Board, as computed in accordance with ASC Topic 718, in recognition of Mr. Bamforth's significant contributions to the Board and Company during his near four-year tenure.
+This amount does not correspond to the actual value that may be recognized by Mr. Bamforth.